sagrawalx/sagrawalx.github.io/teaching/sp19-b8_ma220/popans.md

 ## Part 3: Sustainable Harvesting

-1. All entries of $B$ are 50\% of the corresponding entries of $A$.
+1. All entries below the first row of $B$ are 50\% of the corresponding entries of $A$, and the first rows are the same.
+In other words, $B = DA$ where
+$$D = \begin{bmatrix} 1 & 0 & 0 & 0 \\ 0 & 0.5 & 0 & 0 \\ 0 & 0 & 0.5 & 0 \\ 0 & 0 & 0 & 0.5 \end{bmatrix}.$$

-2. The dominant eigenvalue is $\lambda = 0.6544$, and the population declines.
-This is not sustainable over the course of 50 years; the fish population dies off.
+2. The dominant eigenvalue is $\lambda = 0.8607$, and the population declines.
+This is not sustainable over the course of 100 years; the fish population dies off.

-3. 23\% of the fish can be taken; more than that, and the dominant eigenvalue drops below 1.
+3. 35\% of the fish can be taken; more than that, and the dominant eigenvalue drops below 1 and the fish population declines.

 ## Part 4: Maximizing Harvesting